 SAM, a mobile manipulator, mimics the movements of an operator stationed at a far-distant control center.

-The Self-propelled Anthropomorphic Manipulator (SAM) that wears NASA logos was developed under Edwin Johnson's direction in 1969 by the now defunct Space Nuclear Propulsion division of the U.S. Atomic Energy Commission.
-Johnson is credited with introducing the popular term "teleoperator" in 1966 to describe a servo controlled manipulator that is not directly connected to the operator's twin manipulator.
+The Self-propelled Anthropomorphic Manipulator (SAM) that wears NASA logos was developed under Edwin Johnsen's direction in 1969 by the now defunct Space Nuclear Propulsion division of the U.S. Atomic Energy Commission.
+Johnsen is credited with introducing the popular term "teleoperator" in 1966 to describe a servo controlled manipulator that is not directly connected to the operator's twin manipulator.

 RISE OF THE ROBOTS – George Sullivan 1971